-As opposed to solely relying on promotional content, Hyatt Hotels uses user-generated content (UGC) to garner social media engagement from its customers.
-Originally, the #InAHyattWorld campaign began as a way to highlight the hotel brand’s values of hospitality – employees would perform random acts of kindness for guests and post their activity on the brand’s Facebook, Twitter and Instagram accounts.
+As opposed to solely relying on promotional content, Hyatt Hotels relies on user-generated content (UGC) to garner social media engagement from its customers.
+Originally, the #InAHyattWorld campaign began as a way to highlight the hotel brand’s values of hospitality – employees would perform random acts of kindness for guests and post their activity on the brand’s Facebook, Twitter, and Instagram accounts.

 With guests joining in the campaign and sharing their own experiences, the hashtag soon went viral across multiple platforms resulting in Hyatt developing a microsite dedicated to UGC.